sharmavasant/school-administration-system/README.md

 # kool-skool
- its an school management system project
+ its a school management system project.